adnanhaq30/blog/_posts/2022-01-01-Abusing-Business-logic-of-an-application-to-create-backdoor-in-APP.md

 If you've made so far, it should be clear to you that there was no *technical part involved* in this and yet it was maked **P2 severity issue**.

+## About us

+Snapsec is a team of security experts specialized in providing pentesting and other security services to secure your online assets.
+We have a specialized testing methodology which ensures indepth testing of your business logic and other latest vulnerabilities.

+ If you are looking for a team which values your security and ensures that you are fully secure against online security threats, feel free to get in touch with us #[support@snapsec.co](mailto:support@snapsec.co)